Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: Implementation and Results

 \subsection{Integration with SOTA and Improvements}

-We also implement our method on a recent state of the art method for imitation learning to demonstrate its generalizability and benefits on higher-performing benchmarks.
-We implement our method on TransFuser~\cite{Chitta2022PAMI, Prakash2021CVPR} and show its driving performance on individual objectives.
-For these experiments, we re-collect the TransFuser dataset by using our co-simulation wrapper to record corresponding traffic information for each sample.
-We then train our method on our dataset via transfer learning, where we use pre-trained weights provided by TransFuser authors.
-Each TransFuser model provides driving control prediction via an ensemble of three trained models from different initialization seeds.
-Our model and the baseline are initialized with the same three initialization weights.

-We evaluate the learned driving policy for each model on CARLA driving benchmark metrics, which quantify route completion, infractions, collisions, timeouts, among others.
-We observe from the top half of the results in Table~\ref{table:benchmark} that our method implemented on Learning By Cheating (LBC)~\cite{chen2019lbc} is able to improve Route Completion (\%) of scenario route driven, by {\bf over 2x}.
+We implement TrAAD on recent state-of-the-art methods for imitation learning to demonstrate its generalizability and benefits on higher-performing benchmarks.
+Evaluation of learned driving policies for each model is based on CARLA driving benchmark metrics, which quantify route completion, infractions, collisions, and timeouts, among others.
+We observe from the top half of the results in Table~\ref{table:benchmark} that TrAAD implemented on Learning By Cheating (LBC)~\cite{chen2019lbc} is able to improve Route Completion (\%) of scenario route driven, by a factor of {\it over 2x}.
 In addition, we achieve lower overall collisions with pedestrians, other vehicles, and other objects.
 Agent timeouts are also improved by a factor of 6.
-Ultimately, we improve the overall Driving Score by {\bf over 2x} as well, where Driving Score is defined as the product between the Route Completion and an infraction penalty.
+Overall, we improve the overall Driving Score by {\it over 2x} as well, where Driving Score is defined as the product between the Route Completion and an infraction penalty.

+Mean traffic flow and mean fuel consumption for each benchmark CARLA scenario are visualized in Figure~\ref{fig:barchart}.
+Our model consistently improves overall traffic flow over baseline models in the local lane, while maintaining similar fuel consumption despite the natural relation between higher velocities and higher fuel consumption.

-We also evaluate our method on the most recent state-of-the-art model from 2022, TransFuser~\cite{Prakash2021CVPR}.
+We also evaluate TrAAD on the most recent state-of-the-art model from 2022, TransFuser~\cite{Prakash2021CVPR}.
 While this method was originally published in 2021, we use the improved 2022 version of the method.
-Since this method achieves significantly better performance than LBC, we observe the scaling effects of our method on a driving model with higher benchmark metrics.
-Despite improving Route Completion and collisions against pedestrians and other vehicles, we observe slightly worse Driving Score.
+Since this method achieves significantly better performance than LBC, we can observe the scaling effects of our method on a driving model with higher benchmark metrics.
+Despite improving Route Completion and collisions against pedestrians and other vehicles, we observe a slightly worse Driving Score.
 This is most likely due to our model incurring a marginally higher rate of traffic infractions.
-Since our method increases overall flow, a slightly higher rate of infractions is likely as a vehicle may be traveling at a higher velocity when encountering red lights or stop signs.
+Since TrAAD increases overall flow, a slightly higher rate of infractions is likely as a vehicle may be traveling at a higher velocity when encountering red lights or stop signs.
 However, this slight degradation is minimal and does not actually result in more collisions overall.